jakesamuellawrence/cooperation-simulator/README.md

 On other OSes: download 'CooperationSimulator.love' run it using [LOVE](https://love2d.org/)

 *NOTE*: This game will only run if two controllers are connected.

+## Credit
+Made by Dylan Lawrence and Jake Lawrence, using the LOVE2d engine